atoms19/AWL/README.md

 - `arrayInsertAt(index, value, x)` : inserts value at index of array x
 - `arrayRemoveAt(index, x)` : removes the element at index from array x string operations are expected to be done by converting them to array of characters
+- `getTime()` : returns the current time in milliseconds since epoch

 #### user defined functions
 functions are declared using `fun` keyword